 Patient Name ------------------------------------ DOB:

 Responsible Party (if minor)

 Non-Covered Service Waiver

-are deemed medically necessary per D al unlisted hip procedures (CPT code 29999/27299) that Or.
-Ellman's expertise to achieve optimal outcomes dures have been demonstrated in the literature to result og hip arthroscopy:
+are deemed medically necessary per Dr. Ellma ave been demonstrated in the literature to result

 Capsular Repair

-Capsular Imbrication or Plica ation
+Capsular Imbrication or Plication

-AIIS or Subspine Decompres sion
+AIIS or Subspine Decompression

-services are still considered "investigat reimbursed.
-Therefore, Panorama will of formed in every case by Dr. Ellman.
-Unfortunately, these ional or unproven" by insurance companies and are not collect a flat fee of \$1000 before your hip arthroscopy nue the surgical process with Dr. Ellman.

-I understand that I am responsible for arthroscopy procedure. the standard flat fee payment of \$1000 prior to my hip
+I understand that I am responsible for the star arthroscopy procedure. ndard flat fee payment of \$1000 prior to my hip

 Signature of Responsible Party Date

-reconstruction or augmentation proces performed in revision settings if a labra primary settings when the labrum is to a graft is used to reconstruct a new lab augmentation procedures are consided despite studies demonstrating excelled reconstruction/augmentation in your house your cover costs associated with insurance company first, but if they elected following surgery. tion: In some cases, Dr. Ellman may perform a labral edure.
-A labral reconstruction/augmentation may be all repair or debridement has previously failed, or in rare too severely damaged to repair.
-During this procedure, forum from cadaver tissue.
-Labral reconstruction/ered "investigational" by some insurance companies, and success rates.
-If Dr. Ellman performs a labral hip, you may be charged an additional \$1,500 after the procedure.
-We will always attempt to charge your ect not to pay, you may be responsible for payment
+primary settings when the labrum is too sever a graft is used to reconstruct a new labrum fro augmentation procedures are considered "inv despite studies demonstrating excellent succe reconstruction/augmentation in your hip, you labral reconstruction/augmentation may be or debridement has previously failed, or in rare rely damaged to repair.
+During this procedure, om cadaver tissue.
+Labral reconstruction/restigational" by some insurance companies, rates.
+If Dr. Ellman performs a labral may be charged an additional \$1,500 after cedure.
+We will always attempt to charge your

-• ral reconstruction or augmentation procedure, I may be surgery to cover costs associated with the procedure.
+nstruction or augmentation procedure, I may be y to cover costs associated with the procedure.

 Signature of Responsible Party Date